RezEnayati/RezAI/README.md

 - *Recruiters* curious about my work and thinking process
 - Collaborators interested in my approach to software and AI
 - Anyone building personal LLMs or fine-tuned digital twins
+- The idea for this project is my syartup.